Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Well Posedness of the Optimization Problem

-For power utility with parameter $\theta<0$ it holds $\utility_\theta(x)<0$.
-Hence, in that case we can choose $\rewardconstant^{H}=0$ and the optimization problem is well-posed for all model parameters $p\in\modellparameter$ with $\theta<0$.
-For log-utility ($\theta=0$) the utility function is no longer bounded from above but as we show in our paper \cite[Subsec.~4.1]{Gabih et al (2022) PowerFixed} the value function $\valueorigin_0^H(x_0)$ is bounded from above by some positive constant $\rewardconstant^{H}$ for any selection of the remaining model parameters in $\para\in\modellparameter$.
-Hence it holds $\{\para\in \modellparameter: \theta\le 0\}\subset \modellparameter^{H} $.
 More challenging is the case of power utility with positive parameter $\theta\in (0,1)$ which is also not bounded from above.
 That case is investigated in the remainder of this section.
-We note that this approach can also be applied to log-utility leading to an alternative proof of well poesedness for the maximization of expected log-utility, for details we refer to Kondakji \cite[Sec.~4.2]{Kondkaji (2019)}.
+We note that this approach can also be applied to log-utility leading to an alternative proof of well posedness for the maximization of expected log-utility, for details we refer to Kondakji \cite[Sec.~4.2]{Kondkaji (2019)}.